Is your business looking for a language service provider for Swedish?

 Sweden is not a densely populated or populous country, with just under 10.2 million inhabitants living in an area of 447,440 square kilometres.
 Nevertheless, the Swedish market is extremely important for Germany: companies such IKEA, H&M, Husqvarna, Volvo, Saab and Skanska are not unknown players on the global market.
 The companies mentioned above require professional translations from Swedish, as they also operate on the German market, among others.
 With around 950 German companies in Sweden and around 1,100 Swedish companies with a German branch, the German and Swedish markets are closely intertwined.
 These trade relations increase the need for professional German to Swedish and Swedish to German translations, especially in the commercial field.

 In 2018, Sweden’s gross domestic product was about USD 600.8 billion, significantly higher than countries such as the Czech Republic (USD 251.6 billion) and Greece (USD 226.8 billion), which have populations of about the same size.
 Therefore, Sweden has an economic power that should not be underestimated.
 Moreover, one fifth of all goods imported into Sweden in 2018 came from German manufacturers.
 With a turnover of around €25.2 billion, Sweden is a thoroughly interesting market.
 Machinery, motor vehicles, vehicle components, chemical products and electronics accounted for the largest share of these goods.
 Professional Swedish translations are relevant for these markets.
 At the same time, goods exported from Sweden to Germany were worth around €14.9 billion – about one tenth of all Swedish goods.
-Translations for Sweden are in high demand in these sectors, e.g. for machinery: According to the European Directive 2006/42/EC(Machinery Directive), all machines sold in Europe must have an instruction manual written in the national language, i.e. a Swedish translation or a German translation, and this must be attached to the original instruction manual.
+Translations for Sweden are in high demand in these sectors, e.g. for machinery: In accordance with the European Directive 2006/42/EC(Machinery Directive), all machines sold in Europe must have an instruction manual written in the national language, i.e. a Swedish translation or a German translation, and this must be attached to the original instruction manual.
 In addition, localisations and translations for software, computer technology and new media are important fields for translations into Swedish.
 The vast majority of terms related to computers and new media should have a Swedish equivalent, as these types of words are easier to adapt to your own language’s grammar.

 Translations for Sweden: The land of Lagerlöf, Lindgren and Fika